jakob-bauer/partialflow/README.md

 inputs.
 It then runs separate backward passes over all sections in reversed order and caches gradient values needed for following sections.
 A section's backward pass may include a second forward pass, as gradient computations often require intermediate results computed inside a section.

+## Subtleties
+There are some subtleties when it comes to training a neural network with partial evaluations.
+Although PartialFlow takes care of some of them, some (still) need to be considered during development.

+### Caching
+PartialFlow caches the _inputs_ to each graph section in a first forward pass and reuses them during the backward pass.
+It should therefore be ensured that all Tensors for which multiple evaluations may result in different values are only used as input to a section (and hence cached).

+**Problematic Example**: A batch queue is used for loading and processing of input images and labels.
+If the network's loss is defined outside the graph sections, the labels will not be cached during the forward pass, whereas the input images will be.
+In the backward pass the images are reused, but new labels are be drawn from the batch queue.
+This results in inconsistent loss and gradient information.

+**Solution**: Define queues outside the graph's sections and all operations on their outputs inside (e.g. first layer, loss).
+In general, do not use Tensors outside of graph sections if their values change across multiple evaluations.

+### Batch Normalization
+PartialFlow generates a single training operation for each section, which only computes and applies the gradients for the corresponding part of the graph.
+There might be other operations that need to be run during training, e.g. moving average updates for batch normalization.
+PartialFlow groups all operations in the section's `UPDATE_OPS` collection and runs them exactly once during the section's backward pass.

+**Problematic Example**: A network architecture enforces updates of moving averages during the forward pass of the network.
+This can e.g. be achieved by explicitly defining the operations as dependencies.
+Since PartialFlow runs multiple forward passes over each section, those updates might or might not be executed multiple times.

+**Solution**: Use the `UPDATE_OPS` graph collection for operations that need to be run once for each training batch.

 ## License
 MIT